 - Never leave a fire unattended, especially overnight.

 Home Repair Permits

 To maintain safety, permits are required for the repair or reconstruction of buildings and other structures damaged by the August 10, 2020 derecho.
-However, the Linn County Board of Supervisors has waived building department permit fees through June 30, 2021.
-This waiver is for the unincorporated areas in Linn County and the cities that contract with Linn County (Alburnett, Bertram, Center Point, Lisbon, and Mount Vernon) for the repair and reconstruction of structures damaged during the August 10, 2020 storm.
+However, the Linn County Board of Supervisors has extended the waiver for building department permit fees through August 10, 2021.
+This waiver is for the unincorporated areas in Linn County and the cities that contract with Linn County (Alburnett, Bertram, Center Point, Lisbon, and Mount Vernon) for the repair and reconstruction of structures damaged during the August 10, 2020 derecho.
 The fees waived include flood plain development permits, building permits (including electrical, plumbing, and mechanical permits) and zoning verifications.
 This waiver is retroactive to August 10, 2020.
 This waiver does not apply to building permit fees (including electrical, plumbing, or mechanical permits) for repair work already begun without a permit prior to the August 10, 2020 storm.

 Having the permit helps to ensure that contractors are registered with the state and the inspections verify repairs are done in compliance with minimum safety standards.
 Permits are also required when homeowners are completing their own repair work.

 - Use caution when hiring unknown or out-of-state contractors.